 - How do I file an adjustment to claim previous Education Tax credits?

-Please note if you have already filed an objection with Moody Gartner Tax Law inform them so that you can be removed from the batch file.
+Please note that if you have already filed an objection with Moody Gartner Tax Law, you must inform them so that you can be removed from the batch file.

 How to File Tax Adjustments for previous years Education tax Credits:

 - Find your notice of assessment for the applicable year(s)

 - You can ask for a change to a return for a tax year ending in any of the 10 previous calendar years.
 For example, a request made in 2018 must relate to the 2008 or a later tax year to be considered.

 - Complete Form T1-ADJ, T1 Adjustment Request, or a signed letter giving details of your request (including the years of the returns to be changed), your social insurance number, your address, and a telephone number where CRA can call you during the day.